RamizFaragalla/Blog_CSC226/README.md

 # Blog_CSC226
-In this group project, we created a blog website using php and mysql.
+In this group project, we created a blogging website using php and mysql.

 Features of the website:
   - login/register/logout